encore404/encore404-dark/README.md

-# Encore404 Dark
+# Pitch Black

-**Encore404 Dark** is a clean theme that merges the monochrome aspects of *Monochrome Dark Amplified* with the syntax highlights of *Catppuccin Macchiato*.
+**Pitch Black** is a clean theme that merges the monochrome aspects of *Monochrome Dark Amplified* with the syntax highlights of *Catppuccin Macchiato*.

 ##
  - True black UI elements